apigee-127/volos/quota/common/README.md

 This module may be used to do that.
 Using it, you create a "quota," and each quota has the following attributes:

-* timeUnit: How often the quota resets -- may be "minute", "hour", "day", or "week"
+* timeUnit: How often the quota resets -- may be "minute", "hour", "day", "week", or "month"
 * interval: Works with the timeUnit to determine how often the quota resets.
 For instance, every 5 days or 2 weeks.
 * startTime: A time at which the quota calculations should begin.
 For instance, if there is no start time then a quota set to reset in "one day" will reset 24 hours after the first message is receiver, but if the start time is set to the top of the hour on some day, then the quota will always reset at the top of the hour.
+Start time is not allowed for "month" timeUnit as it always uses Gregorian month boundaries.
+* allow: How many requests to allow.

 Once a quota has been created, you "apply" the quota, which involves setting some additional attributes: